Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 {{% expandlarge id="dynamic-tracks" header="Alternative workflow" %}}

-In many cases, it is only relevant to answer some of the questions in a form, maybe because the answer is obvious or irrelevant based on an earlier response.
+In many cases, controlling which parts of the application are visible is desirable based on the user's response.
-By using dynamic tracks you can control which parts of the application will be visible to the user.
+For example, skipping some of the questions in a form may be relevant if the answer is obvious or irrelevant based on previous responses.

-In this task, you will set up dynamic tracks in the application based on the requirements of the municipality of Sogndal.
+In this task, you will set up dynamic tracks in the application to direct users to different pages based on their responses.

 ### Requirements of the municipality

-A user who does not meet the requirements for the form should be stopped as early as possible in the workflow.
+A user who does not meet the requirements for the service should be stopped as early as possible in the workflow.
- The user should indicate whether the form applies to them on the information page.
+ The user should indicate whether the service applies to them on the information page.

 The way the response is collected is optional.
- Note that a component must be associated with a field in the data model to store values (use the field `Innflytter.KanBrukeSkjema` in the data model).
+ Note that a component must be associated with a field in the data model to store values (you can use the field `Innflytter.KanBrukeSkjema` in the data model).

 The user should be directed to one of the following tracks based on their response:

 *Track 1*

-- The user indicates that the form does not apply to their situation.
+- The user indicates that the service does not apply to their situation.
 - The user should be directed to a page with the following text:

     > This form is not for you.